7 Days in Southern Puglia:

 (This is a good day for a personal driver)

 Go for a wine experience at Castel di Salve in Depressa.
-Learn about Puglian wines and wine estates

-Day 3:
+Day 3

-Galatina, a Message, and Pasta making lessons
+Galatina, a Massage, and Pasta making lessons

 Enjoy a Cappuccino, and pastry to start your day in the town Square- It is a great place to people watch

-Shop and explore Galatina- get lost in Cento Storico- the cobblestone streets, the galleries, the beautiful architecture- and hidden treasures all over.
+Shop and explore Galatina- get lost in Cento Storico- the cobblestone streets, the galleries, the beautiful architecture- and hidden treasures all over

 Siesta